chaseporter/tabgen/README.md

 ## Future Feature List ##
 change recording format to a WAV file, implement a FFT with NDK to do signal processing in C++.

+Build C++ executables to be run on when clicking FFT button in EditRecordingActivity.

 For file organization would like an option to start new projects where all recordings belonging to a certain project would exist.

 ## Wish List ##